blacksanddesignsandbranding-dot/account-takeover-risk-scorer/README.md

 ## Full signal set (route-level integration)

-For the complete six-signal engine — including impossible travel and SIM-swap-specific detection — wrap individual sensitive routes directly using the lower-level exports.
+For the complete seven-signal engine — including impossible travel and SIM-swap-specific detection — wrap individual sensitive routes directly using the lower-level exports.
 This requires you to supply user history from your own database, but gives full control over what's scored.